antmicro/benchalot/README.md

 Copyright (c) 2024-2025 [Antmicro](https://www.antmicro.com)

 ## Overview

 Benchalot is a tool used for automatic benchmarking of software.
 Benchalot can be configured to execute multiple benchmarks with different parameters, aggregate their results and present them using tables and plots.

 ## Installation

 To use benchalot, install it as a pip package.
-If you plan on using [isolate-cpus](#system) feature, install [`cpuset`](https://github.com/SUSE/cpuset).
+If you're planning on using the [isolate-cpus](#system) feature, install [`cpuset`](https://github.com/SUSE/cpuset).

 ## Usage

-To use benchalot first create [YAML configuration file](#configuration).
+To use benchalot, you first need to create a [YAML configuration file](#configuration).
-Then pass configuration file's name as an argument.
+Then pass the configuration file's name as an argument.
-For example, start the benchmark by typing this command:
+For example, you can start a benchmark by running this command:

 <!--name="run"-->
 ```bash
 benchalot config.yml
 ```

 ## Configuration

 Benchalot is configured using a YAML file.
-For example:
+A basic example of such a file can look as follows:

 <!--name="example-basic"-->
 ```yaml